Kebumen railway station

-Kebumen Station (KM) is a large class type C railway station located in Panjer, Kebumen, Kebumen Regency, the railway station is included in the Regional Operation V Purwokerto and is located at an altitude of +21 meters.
+Kebumen Station (KM) is a large class type C railway station located in Panjer, Kebumen, Kebumen Regency, the railway station is included in the Operational Area V Purwokerto and is located at an altitude of +21 meters.
 As the main station in Kebumen Regency and located near the administrative center of Kebumen Regency, most trains passing on the southern route of Java stop at this station.

 To the northwest of this station, before Sruweng Station, there is Soka Station which has been inactive since the double tracks was operated.